cookiecutter/cookiecutter-django/docs/project-generation-options.rst

 windows:
     Indicates whether the project should be configured for development on Windows.

+use_sqlite:
+    Indicates whether the project should be configured for SQlite.
+Requires Windows.

 use_pycharm:
     Indicates whether the project should be configured for development with PyCharm_.